waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `impassable` / `unknown`: Cannot be entered.
 - `ledge`: A one-way drop.
 Can be jumped down from an adjacent higher tile, but not climbed up.
 - `steps`: Allows vertical movement between `ground` and `elevated_ground`.
 - `elevated_ground`: Walkable ground at a different elevation.
 Movement to/from `ground` is ONLY possible via `steps` tiles.
-(Hypothesis confirmed by engine block).
+(Hypothesis confirmed by engine block at (6,10) on Victory Road 1F).
 - `ladder_up` / `ladder_down` / `warp`: Warps between maps or floors.

 ## B. Puzzle Mechanics